Cost to Build a Pond

 Beyond the work discussed so far, the other materials and features can then be added before the water is added to the pond.
 In many cases, a pond needs a functioning filtration system and a means of air circulation (e.g., a pump).

-If you are having fish, you may want to consider investing in pond netting to protect your fish from large birds.
+If you have fish, you may want to consider investing in pond netting to protect your fish from large birds.

 Can I Build a Pond Myself?